Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 ### Step 3.
 Check text against a custom list

-The default AI classfiers is sufficient for most content moderation needs.
+The default AI classifiers are sufficient for most content moderation needs.
 However, you might need to screen for terms that are specific to your organization.

 Now, you can create custom lists of terms to use with the Text Moderation API.